mczhuge/NLSOM/README.md

 The original experiments on paper can be found in [experiments](https://github.com/mczhuge/NLSOM/tree/main/experiment).
 They provide some basic exploration of Mindstorm and natural language-based society of mind.

 ## Contribute
-Please feel free to submit a pull request if you can optimize the identified issue.
+Please feel free to submit a pull request if you can optimize the identified issues.
 We will promptly incorporate any improvements.

-* Support targets with multiple inputs
+* Support targets with multiple inputs.
-* Support displaying 3D output
+* Support displaying 3D output.
-* Add more communities and agents
+* Add more communities and agents.
-* Optimize the prompt of the Mindstorm
+* Optimize the prompt of the Mindstorm.
-* Design a more accurate reward mechanism
+* Design a more accurate reward mechanism.
-* Make the NLSOM learnable
+* Make the NLSOM learnable.

 ## Acknowledgments